JoepTrp/AI-House-2025-Hackaton-MacrosAI/README.md

 ### Fine-tuning the Recommender System

-The recommender system, which improves the subsequent recipes that the agent suggests, is currently implemented on a conceptual level.
+The recommender system, which improves the subsequent recipes that the agent suggests, is currently implemented on a conceptual level on the backend branch.
+We ran out of time before properly testing it.
 To actually measure its effects, fine-tune the parameters that influence the learning procedures (alphas for recipe titles and tags), and potentially explore additional feature vectors for this recommendation, we'd need to run further experiments.

 ### Extending to Restaurant Deliveries